 - 9.4.1 The Operating Company shall provide advice to the Director, hauliers and the industry on the passage of high loads.
 In order that the maximum possible use is made of the Trunk Road network, except where signed height restrictions are in force, the overall laden height of a vehicle should not exceed 4.95 metres (16'3"). - 9.4.2 No later than twenty eight (28) days before the Commencement of Service Date, the Director will provide to the Operating Company a grid of high load Routes within Scotland.
-These high load Routes shall be for load heights up to 5.48 metres (18ft), with further information provided on Routes that can accommodate 6.09 metres (20ft) high loads.

-The High Load Grid is a strategic national network of trunk and non-trunk routes with protected headroom clearances greater than the UK standard of 5.03 metres (16ft 6 inches).
-The routes listed are considered suitable for vehicles with a travelling height equal to or less than those stated, provided that all other laden dimensions and weights comply with The Road Vehicle (Construction & Use) Regulations and other relevant legislation.
-The High Load Grid document August 2020 is made available to OC's to enable them to discharge their obligations with respect to high load routing enquiries by hauliers.
+These high load Routes shall be for load heights up to 5.48 metres (18ft), with further information provided on Routes that can accommodate 6.09 metres (20ft) high loads. - The High Load Grid is a strategic national network of Trunk Roads and non-trunk routes with protected headroom clearances greater than the UK standard of 5.03 metres (16ft 6 inches).
+The routes listed are considered suitable for vehicles with a travelling height equal to or less than those stated, provided that all other laden dimensions and weights comply with The Road Vehicles (Construction and Use) Regulations 1986 (SI 1986 No 1078) as amended by The Road Vehicles (Construction and Use) (Amendment) Regulations 1986 (SI 1986 No 1597) and by the Road Vehicles (Authorisation of Special Types) (General) Order 2003/1998 and other relevant legislation.
+The High Load Grid document August 2020 is made available to the Operating Company to enable the Operating Company to discharge its obligations with respect to high load routing enquiries by hauliers.

-9.4.3 The Operating Company shall immediately notify the Director of any changes that need to be made to existing height clearances and the abnormal load pinch point grid of high load Routes.

-9.4.4 The Operating Company shall ensure that no activity for which it is responsible reduces the existing height clearances available on Trunk Roads of the Unit unless consented to in writing by the Director.

-9.5 Electronic Service Delivery of Abnormal Loads (ESDAL)

-- 9.5.1 The Operating Company shall use the 'Electronic Service Delivery for Abnormal Loads (ESDAL)' system available from Highways England to plot the Route of hauliers transporting abnormal loads. - 9.5.2 The Operating Company shall; - (a) Use ESDAL in accordance with the documented procedures contained within the Operating Company Management System, - (b) use ESDAL until the Service End Date, - (c) update data used in indicative capacity appraisals to identify potential problem Structures, and - (d) add information to ESDAL about any constraints that may impact on an abnormal indivisible load Route.
+- 9.4.3 The Operating Company shall immediately notify the Director of any changes that need to be made to existing height clearances and the abnormal load pinch point grid of high load Routes. - 9.4.4 The Operating Company shall ensure that no activity for which it is responsible reduces the existing height clearances available on Trunk Roads of the Unit unless consented to in writing by the Director. - 9.5 Electronic Service Delivery of Abnormal Loads (ESDAL) - 9.5.1 The Operating Company shall use the 'Electronic Service Delivery for Abnormal Loads (ESDAL)' system available from Highways England to plot the Route of hauliers transporting abnormal loads. - 9.5.2 The Operating Company shall; - (a) Use ESDAL in accordance with the documented procedures contained within the Operating Company Management System, - (b) Use ESDAL until the Service End Date, - (c) Update data used in indicative capacity appraisals to identify potential problem Structures, and - (d) Add information to ESDAL about any constraints that may impact on an abnormal indivisible load Route.